AmyJeanes/maya/README.md

 ![Select Kernel](images/select_kernel_3.png)

-Then run the cells in order to generate audio.

-The generated audio files will be displayed and optionally saved in the `output` folder.
+Instructions for each notebook will be contained within it, but essentially just run the code cells in order.

 If you want to run anything on the command line, make sure to activate the virtual environment first as above.